Midwives and maternity health professionals:integrating complementary therapy: shiatsu

 We want to support you to integrate shiatsu into your work.
-Shiatsu offers a specific form of healing touch and a different approach to maternity care which can enhance your work.
+Shiatsu is a complementary therapy, a specific form of massage, which offers a healing touch and a different approach to maternity care which can enhance your work.

 The main course we offer is Shiatsu and Maternity Care.
 We also have a book written specially for you: “Shiatsu for Midwives”.
 The book is relevant not just for midwives but all working with maternity care.
 We also offer other resources (books, articles) and support (contact with other professionals working in the field through CPD events and newsgroups)